egiden/django-contact-us-tools/docs/source/base_message_model.rst

 .. tip::

-    If you do not require any extra data fields and only wish to override attributes or methods, then it is highly recommended that you create a `proxy <https://docs.djangoproject.com/en/5.2/topics/db/models/#proxy-models>`_ for ``BaseMessage`` as seen in the :doc:`usage <usage>` section.
+    If you do not require any extra data fields and only wish to override attributes or methods, then it is highly recommended that you create a `proxy <https://docs.djangoproject.com/en/5.2/topics/db/models/#proxy-models>`_ for :py:class:`BaseMessage` as seen in the :doc:`usage <usage>` section.

 ``BaseMessage`` methods
 -----------------------

-``BaseMessage`` has three main methods for controlling the model.
+:py:class:`BaseMessage` has three main methods for controlling the model.

 .. function:: BaseMessage.mark_closed(closed_by)